snxhx294/expense_app/README.md

-# expense_app
+# Expense Website App
 A website that allows users to register and manage their expenses.